zammad/zammad-admin-documentation/system/integrations/exchange.rst

 .. warning::

-   The exchange sync can be overruled by Zammads LDAP integration.
+   The exchange sync can be overruled by Zammad's LDAP integration.
    If you have the same users in both sources, the LDAP version will always be Zammad's pick.